-One of the most common citations students living off campus get is a nuisance party ticket.
-A nuisance party ticket is issued when a residence hosts a gathering that violates Boulder ordinances.
-A common reason for nuisance tickets is excessive noise.
+One of the most common causes of students living off campus receiving a ticket is from parties that violate Boulder ordinances.
+Party-related citations can range from not picking up your trash to excessive noise or nuisance parties.
 A nuisance ticket may result in a hefty fine and mandatory restorative justice courses.
 Here are some tips to lower your chances of getting a nuisance ticket at your Boulder residence.

 Introduce yourself to neighbors